ypdev19/login-template-with-bootstrap-5/README.md

 Installation
 --------------------------------
-You just need to download this template, or clone this repo and that's it!
+You just need to download or clone this repo and that's it!
 Ready to use as you wish!

 Demo
 --------------------------------